 Words for Freedom

-Holmes’ fugue of Henry Lawson, union chronicle and folktale provides a history of the Australian workers press.
+Holmes’ fugue of Henry Lawson, union chronicle and folk tale provides a history of the Australian workers press.
 35mm and 16mm prints of both films made available by the National Film and Sound Archive, Australia.
 Words for Freedom courtesy of Amanda Holmes Tzafrir, Cecil Holmes Estate.

-Prints courtesy of the National Film and Sound Archive, Australia and ACMI Collections.
+Prints made available by the National Film and Sound Archive, Australia and ACMI Collections.
 Courtesy Amanda Holmes Tzafrir, Cecil Holmes Estate.

 To be introduced by film scholar and Captain Thunderbolt devotee, David Donaldson, inaugural director of the Sydney Film Festival.